In case you’re not familiar with RFC 1925, Rule 5 states:

 - Health check and byzantine neighbor failure detection (is the neighbor sane)

 - Collecting and distributing topology information (who is connected to whom)

 - Collecting and distributing endpoint reachability information (what endpoints are connected to the network)

-Most routing protocols reinvent every single wheel listed above, and also try to bundle several features with sometimes conflicting requirements into a single protocol.
-For example, OSPF, EIGRP, and IS-IS use hello or keepalive messages to discover neighbors, detect link failure, and verify neighbor’s health check.
-BGP uses keepalive messages to discover link and neighbor failure.
+Most routing protocols reinvent every single wheel listed above and also try to bundle several features with sometimes conflicting requirements into a single protocol.
+For example, OSPF, EIGRP, and IS-IS use hello or keepalive messages to discover neighbors, detect link failure, and verify neighbor’s health.
+BGP uses keepalive messages to detect link and neighbor failure.

-Not surprisingly, we got BFD a while back – a lightweight protocol with a single mission: detect path loss between two adjacent unicast IP addresses… and nonetheless years later we’re still discussing BGP keepalives.
+Not surprisingly, we got BFD a while back – a lightweight protocol with a single mission: detect path loss between two adjacent unicast IP addresses.
+Nonetheless, years later, we’re still discussing BGP keepalives.